tomasmalio/react-compass/README.md

 # React Compass
 React component that renders a visual compass allowing orientation to be displayed through dynamic rotation.
+Try it 👉​ [Demo](https://codesandbox.io/p/sandbox/rtyg43).
 ## How to use implement

 Simply, you must execute the next command in your terminal: